AshiqNoor-S/AI-ML/Digit recognition/README.md

 Run the Streamlit app: <br>
 Step 1 ) execute the command "streamlit run app.py" <br>
-Step 2 ) Upload an image to the app and interact with the model's predictions.
+<br> Step 2 ) Upload an image to the app and interact with the model's predictions.

 ## Contributing
 Contributions to this project are welcome!
 Feel free to submit pull requests for bug fixes, enhancements, or new features.
 Please follow the standard coding conventions and ensure your code is well-documented.